Fast computation of Tukey trimmed regions and median in dimension $p>2$: Introduction

-measures how central $x$ is situated with respect to the data.
-Here $\mathcal{S}^{p - 1} = \{v\in R^{p}: \|v\| = 1\}$ denotes the unit sphere in $\mathbb{R}^p$, $\#(B)$ the cardinal number of a set $B$, and $P_{\cal X}$ is the empirical distribution function of the data.
-As a function of $x$, \eqref{HDSV} is referred to in the literature as \textit{location depth} or \textit{halfspace depth}, but also, to reflect the seminal work of Tukey, as \textit{Tukey depth}.
-The Tukey depth takes its maximum at the \textit{Tukey median}, which in general is not unique.
-The depth decreases when $x$ moves on a ray originating from a Tukey median and vanishes outside the convex hull $\conv(x_{1},\dots , x_n)$ of the data.
+measures how central $\x$ is situated w.r.t. the data.
+Here $\mathcal{S}^{p - 1} = \{\vv\in \mathbb{R}^{p}: \|\vv\| = 1\}$ denotes the unit sphere in $\mathbb{R}^p$, $\#(B)$ the cardinal number of a set $B$, and $P_{\cal X}$ is the empirical distribution of the data.
+As a function of $\x$, \eqref{HDSV} is referred to in the literature as \textit{location depth} or \textit{halfspace depth}, and also, {to recognize the seminal work of \cite{Tukey75}}, as \textit{Tukey depth}.
+The Tukey depth attains its maximum at the {\textit{Tukey median set}.
+For these and the following properties of the Tukey depth, see \textit{e.g.} \cite{ZuoS00a} and \cite{ZuoS00b}.
+The depth decreases when $\x$ moves on a ray originating from any point of the Tukey median set;} it vanishes outside the convex hull, $\conv(\x_{1},\dots , \x_n)$, of the data.
 Thus, the depth provides a center-outward ordering of points in $\mathbb{R}^{p}$.

-The Tukey depth is invariant against a simultaneous affine transformation of $x$ and the data.
-Moreover, and most important, its value does not change as long as any of the points $x, x_1, \dots, x_n$ is moved without crossing an observation hyperplane.
-By an \textit{observation hyperplane} we mean a hyperplane that is generated by $p-1$ elements of $\{x, x_1, \dots, x_n\}$.
-By the last property, the Tukey depth is rather robust against outlying observations; see \cite{Donoho82}.
+The Tukey depth is invariant against a simultaneous affine transformation of $\x$ and the data.
+Moreover, and most important, its value does not change as long as any of the points $\x, \x_1, \dots, \x_n$ is moved without crossing a hyperplane that is generated by $p$ elements of $\{\x, \x_1, \dots, \x_n\}$.
+By the last property, the Tukey depth is rather robust against outlying observations; see also \cite{Donoho82}.